 Late in the first quarter and into the second quarter of 2020, we experienced decreased test volumes due to COVID-19 related "social distancing" and other executive orders mandating "shelter-in-place" or similar restrictions, which limited patient visits by our customers.
 As such restrictions have been lifted around the country and non-emergency medical services resumed in late 2020, our business has returned to and even exceeded pre-COVID-19 levels.
 In the third and fourth quarters of 2020, we experienced even higher test volumes as our customers accelerated usage due to a backlog of untested patients.
-However, as we look forward into 2021, there is uncertainty that the recent roll-back in restrictions will be maintained.
+However, as we look forward into the remainder of 2021, there is uncertainty that the roll-back in restrictions will be maintained as recent outbreaks of variants occur and vaccination rates lag in certain jurisdictions.
 New, additional or different restrictions could be imposed, which could impact the usage of our product by our customers.
 Other customers who have fixed-fee licenses could decide to cancel their licenses if they are not able to use our device as frequently as they had anticipated in light of such restrictions.

 In September 2020, we entered into an agreement with a private company to exclusively market and distribute a new product line in the United States, including Puerto Rico, for which we are currently developing a marketing plan.
 Under this distribution agreement, we agreed to purchase \$1.2 million of product inventory.
 We also agreed to make royalty payments ranging from 0% to 10% of net sales depending on the average net sales price of the distributed products.
 Unless early terminated in accordance with its terms, the exclusive distribution agreement will remain in full force and effect until December 31, 2024, and thereafter there is an option for this agreement to be automatically renewed for additional 4-year terms.
-During September 2020, we prepaid for \$0.9 million of product inventory, of which we have received \$0.3 million as of March 31, 2021.
+During September 2020, we prepaid for \$1.2 million of product inventory, of which we have received \$0.9 million as of June 30, 2021.